toggle-corp/base-vite-app/README.md

 ```
 ### Scripts

-- `pnpm dev` - start a development server with hot reload.
+- `pnpm dev` - start a development server with hot reload
 - `pnpm build` - build for production.
-The generated files will be on the `dist` folder.
+The generated files will be in the `dist` folder
-- `pnpm preview` - locally preview the production build.
+- `pnpm preview` - locally preview the production build
-- `pnpm test` - run unit and integration tests related to changed files based on git.
+- `pnpm test` - run unit and integration tests related to changed files based on git
-- `pnpm lint` - runs ESLint.
+- `pnpm lint` - runs ESLint
-- `pnpm stylelint` - runs Stylelint.
+- `pnpm stylelint` - runs Stylelint
-- `pnpm typecheck` - runs typescript type check.
+- `pnpm typecheck` - runs typescript type check